 6. Target Runway

-As you probably presumed, your target runway represents your vision about the ideal runway for your startup.
+As you probably presumed, your target runway represents your vision of the ideal runway for your startup.
 For instance, your startup may have a cash runway of 8 months, but you’re targeting 12 months.
 By defining the target runway in your Cash Plan, you’ll become aware of the gap to get there—gap that you may close by funding or reducing your burn rate.

 7. Cycle’s Average Burn